 The entire area of this ZigBee button is clickable.
 There is about 1-second latency between the button being pressed and the action is registered in the eWeLink app.
 The app gives you instant information with the last action and an accurate to a second, timestamp.
-There is also a log previously monitored events.
+There is also a log of previously monitored events.

-The button feels responsive and the extended CR2450 battery brings confidence that SNZB-01 Zigbee switch will last months without the need for a new battery.
+The button feels responsive and the extended CR2450 battery brings confidence that the SNZB-01 Zigbee switch will last months without the need for a new battery.
 It’s a shame that there is only one button.
 SNZB-01 Zigbee switch would have more use cases with an additional one.

 SNZB-02 Zigbee temperature & Humidity sensor

 Enclosed in the same shell, SNZB-02 Zigbee temperature & Humidity sensor reports back every couple of minutes.
 There is a single-digit precision for both values.
-There is no configuration for other than ℃ values, which my imperial friends will find it annoying – something that should be fixed at some point in a patch.
+There is no configuration for other than ℃ values, which my imperial friends will find annoying – something that should be fixed at some point in a patch.
 You can pair it by using the visible button.

-The sensor is powered by CR2450 3V battery.
+The sensor is powered by a CR2450 3V battery.
 The extra capacity means that the sensor will last a really long time.
 My other temperature sensors have several months of use time per battery.
 Unfortunately, the eWeLink app is not providing you with the historical values – only present information.
 I could swear I was able to access graphs before!
-PR team confirmed that for now, there are no immediate plans to add this.
+The PR team confirmed that for now, there are no immediate plans to add this.

 SNZB-03 Zigbee PIR motion sensor

 The PIR sensor comes with a standard dome covering the sensor.
-SNZB-03 Zigbee PIR motion sensor is powered by CR2450 3V battery as well.
-There are no controls for sensitivity or timeouts so you will at the mercy of the default values.
+SNZB-03 Zigbee PIR motion sensor is powered by a CR2450 3V battery as well.
+There are no controls for sensitivity or timeouts so you will be at the mercy of the default values.
 The time out seems to be 150 seconds.
 You will also see a red LED blinking when the sensor is activated.
 You can pair it by pressing the button in the pinhole at the bottom side of the sensor.